crespoantonio/llm-evals-typescript-poc/GLOSSARY.md

 Metric for evaluating machine translation quality by comparing n-gram overlap with reference translations.

 ### **Cosine Similarity**
 Measure of similarity between two vectors based on the cosine of the angle between them.
 Used in semantic similarity tasks.
+Ranges from -1 (opposite) to 1 (identical), with 0 being orthogonal/unrelated.

 ### **Edit Distance**
 The minimum number of operations needed to transform one string into another.
 Used in fuzzy matching algorithms.

+### **Embeddings**
+Dense vector representations of text that capture semantic meaning.
+Words or sentences with similar meanings have similar embeddings.
+Used in semantic similarity evaluation.

+### **Embedding Vector**
+A numerical representation (array of numbers) that captures the semantic meaning of text.
+Typically 384, 768, or 1536 dimensions depending on the model.

 ### **Exact Match Accuracy**
 Percentage of predictions that match the expected answer exactly, without any tolerance for variations.